poloey/13_feni_oct_8/readme.md

 ### View [all class list](https://github.com/poloey/feni)

 # jQuery
 jQuery is a javascript DOM library.
-The slogan on jQuery is "write less do more".
+The slogan of jQuery is "write less do more".
 Today We learn about 4 jquery function

 * jQuery / $ (selector)
 * html ('html content') / html()